awesomediff/cs207-FinalProject/docs/documentation.md

 ### The `evaluate` function

-The `evaluate` function takes as inputs 1) `func`: a user-defined function that involves any elementary operations supported by `awesomediff`, and 2) `vals`: a value at which to evaluate the function (a list of values if the function is multivariate). `evaluate` returns the output value and the jacobian of the function evaluated at the specified value as arrays.
+The `evaluate` function takes as inputs 1) `func`: a user-defined function that involves any elementary operations supported by `awesomediff`, and 2) `vals`: a value at which to evaluate the function (a list of values if the function is multivariate). `vals` expects a scalar (float, int) or a list of scalars. `evaluate` returns the output value and the jacobian of the function evaluated at the specified value as arrays.

 `evaluate` also takes an optional argument `seed` if the user wishes to set the seeds of variables to a value other than 1.
 Otherwise, `evaluate` uses a default value of 1 for seed.
-For further details on how to provide an input for `seed`, see ["Input for Seed"](#Input-for-Seed).
+For further details on how to provide an input for `seed`, see [Input for Seed](#Input-for-Seed).

 The example below steps through how a user would call `evaluate` to compute the output values and the jacobian of a multivariate vector function at a specified set of values.